-The next meeting of the Boston Ithaca Islet Club will be on March 29-30 2014 in Boston, MA.
-Please check back for more information shortly.
+The next meeting of the Boston Ithaca Islet Club will hosted by Dr. Gordon Weir on March 29-30th, 2014, at the Joslin Diabetes Center in Boston, MA.

 ALPCO - ALPCO (American Laboratory Products Company) was founded in 1990 as an importer and distributor of high quality research immunoassay kits.
 Since that time, our primary goals have been to offer a diverse line of assays that appeal to our broad customer base while also providing exceptional customer service and product support.
 Click here to visit our website.